 - The highly treated recycled water delivered by the city meets the California Department of Health Services “Title 22” requirements for “unrestricted use” suitable for all non-potable uses.

 Conversion to Recycled Water – Technical Assistance

 The City of Ontario has established a procedure for assisting new recycled water customers.
 Assistance includes evaluation of the site plumbing and permit processing.

 The City’s recycled water program will help conserve our highest quality potable water for drinking.
 Please join the City of Ontario in making this exciting Regional Recycled Water Program a reality.
 Together, we will develop and maintain the water supplies we need to create a prosperous future.

 For additional information, or to inquire about the availability of recycled water, please call (909-395-2678)

 Once again we proudly present our Annual Water Quality Report, which provides a snapshot of drinking water quality in Ontario.
 Included are details each year from January through December about where our water originates, what it contains, and how it compares to standards set by regulatory agencies.

 We are pleased to tell you that our compliance with State and Federal drinking water laws remains exemplary.
-As in the past, we are committed to delivering high quality drinking water.
-We remain vigilant in meeting the challenges of protecting our aquifer, of conservation, and of community education.
+As in the past, we are committed to delivering high-quality drinking water.
+We remain vigilant in meeting the challenges of protecting our aquifer, of conservation, and community education.
 We look forward to continuing to serve the needs of all of our water users.